Calculator/Resources/401(k) and Retirement Planning in North Carolina: 2026 Complete Guide

 Early Withdrawals Before 59½

 Early withdrawals are subject to a 10% federal penalty plus ordinary income tax at both federal and NC rates.
-On a $10,000 early withdrawal for someone in the 22% bracket, the combined cost is approximately $3,225 in taxes and penalties — leaving only $6,775.
-The CARES Act exception has expired; current hardship exceptions include disability, substantially equal periodic payments (SEPP), and separation from service at age 55.
+On a $10,000 early withdrawal for someone in the 22% federal bracket, the combined cost is approximately $3,194 in taxes and penalties — leaving only $6,806.
+Current hardship exceptions include disability, substantially equal periodic payments (SEPP/72(t)), separation from service at age 55, and qualified domestic relations orders (QDROs).
+If you need funds before 59½, a SEPP plan or a loan from your 401(k) (if your plan allows it) may be more tax-efficient than an early withdrawal.

 Frequently Asked Questions